YuankaiQi/REVERIE/README.md

   ## <a name="8"></a>8.
 Evaluation

   For the val_seen and val_unseen splits, you can use the [eval_release.py](https://github.com/YuankaiQi/REVERIE/blob/master/tasks/REVERIE/eval_release.py) file to evaluate your results.
-For the test split, you need to submit your result file to the [evaluation server](https://eval.ai/web/challenges/challenge-page/606/overview).
+For the test split, you need to submit your result file to the evaluation server as illustated [here](https://eval.ai/web/challenges/challenge-page/606/overview).

 ## <a name="=9"></a>9.
 Acknowledgements
 We would like to thank Matterport for allowing the Matterport3D dataset to be used by the academic community.
 We also thank [Philip Roberts](mailto:philip.roberts@adelaide.edu.au), [Zheng Liu](mailto:marco.liu19@imperial.ac.uk), [Zizheng Pan](mailto:zizheng.pan@student.adelaide.edu.au), and [Sam Bahrami](https://www.roboticvision.org/rv_person/sam-bahrami/) for their great help in building the dataset.
 This project is supported by the [Australian Centre for Robotic Vision](https://www.roboticvision.org/).